RajaniPriyanka/selenium-project/README.md

 Maven dependencies contains key references to libraries that a Maven project needs to execute.
 The pom.xml in the root of a Maven project file stores the dependencies for a project.

-## Running the Test cases
+## Running the Test cases from Eclipse TestNG

-1.From Eclipse

   - Import this project into the Eclispe.